cloudacademy/Apache-Prometheus-Exporter/README.md

 ## Getting Started

-To kick things off clone this repo:
+To kick things off clone this repo and navigate to the directory:
 ```
 git clone https://github.com/cloudacademy/Flyby-Prometheus-Exporter.git
 cd Flyby-Prometheus-Exporter
 ```
-After that we are going to create the services for our Deployment:
+After that we are going to create the services for our deployment:
 ```
 kubectl create -f environment.yaml
 ```